CSE232-MSU/CSE232/labs/lab13.md

 ### What if I didn't finish?

 This lab is designed to prepare you for later CSE courses, especially CSE 331, Algorithms and Data Structures.
 If you didn't finish the lab (asynchronously or synchronously), we strongly recommend completing it own your own.
 As incentive, there will be at least one final exam question on the material from this lab specifically.

+## Honors Material

+For this one lab, there will not be separate honor's material.
+The baseline project is challenging and Honors students are expected to complete it.